Best Community Colleges in Virginia

-- Pathway to heritage: The best-in-class transfer rate at TNCC may have something to do with students taking advantage of the school's co-enrollment agreement with William and Mary, the second-oldest university in the country, if students who apply make the cut.
-The agreement ensures acceptance to the heritage institution and locks in TNCC's tuition rates for courses taken at the university, among other benefits.
+Aspiring transfer students at TNCC should take note of the institution's co-enrollment agreement with the prestigious College of William and Mary.
+The agreement ensures acceptance to the heritage institution and locks in TNCC's tuition rates for co-enrollment courses taken at the university, among other benefits.

 John Tyler Community College (Chester)

 Another one of the larger institutions among the best Virginia community colleges, John Tyler Community College educated nearly 14,000 students during the 2016-17 academic year.
 The main campus of JTCC opened in Chester in 1967, and a second dedicated campus location was inaugurated in Midlothian in 2000.